Reliant Rebel: Engines

 The Rebel used all of Reliant's own all aluminium OHV engines (based on a reverse-engineered 803cc Standard SC engine used in the discontinued Standard Eight).

-The car was launched with a 598cc engine producing 28 horsepower, this was 4 more horsepower than standard 600cc from the regal 3/25, this was done as the car felt sluggish with its extra weight.
+The car was launched with a 598cc engine producing 28 horsepower, this was 4 more horsepower than standard 600cc from the Regal 3/25, this was done as the car felt sluggish with its extra weight.

 After the introduction of the 70 mph speed limit on British motorways the new speed limit was seen as a target, any vehicle with a top speed lower than 70 mph was seen to be slow, with this Reliant increased the engine size to 701cc and 31 hp, the new engine was then used in both the Rebel and the Regal.
 The latter model was then named the Rebel 700 in time for the October 1967 London Motor Show.
 The larger engine gave the Rebel a top speed of 70 mph and would later be fitted into the Regal three-wheeler becoming the regal 3/30.

-By 1972 reliant fitted the 750cc engine to the rebel, this was to test the new engine before the launch of the new reliant robin the next year, the same was done with the bond bug 750.
-At the 1972 Motor Show Reliant launched the reliant 750, with 35 hp it gave the Rebel 750 a top speed of 80 mph but also gave better MPG of up to 65 the gallon.
+By 1972 Reliant fitted the 750cc engine to the Rebel, this was to test the new engine before the launch of the new Reliant Robin the next year, the same was done with the Bond Bug 750.
+At the 1972 Motor Show Reliant launched the Reliant 750, with 35 hp it gave the Rebel 750 a top speed of 80 mph but also gave better MPG of up to 65 to the gallon.

 Rebel engines were always of higher compression and higher horsepower because of the car's additional weight compared to the three-wheeled variants.
 Reliant always introduced a new engine size in the Rebel first, before the Regal or the related Bond Bug received it.
-All rebel engine numbers end with a capital R to signify it is a rebel engine with its modifications.
+All Rebel engine numbers end with a capital R to signify it is a Rebel engine with its modifications.